LahiruSen/Automated-Sentiment-Lexicon-Creation-and-Sentiment-Analysis-for-Sinhala-Language/README.md

 # Sinhala Language Lexicon Generation and Sentiment Analysis

-For now, cite our follwing papers if the work find useful:
+For now, cite our following papers if the work find useful:
 ```
 @article{senevirathne2020sentiment,
   title={Sentiment Analysis for Sinhala Language using Deep Learning Techniques},